Max Kepler Player Props: Twins vs. Diamondbacks

 - The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks' 4.61 team ERA ranks 24th across all league pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA among all MLB pitching staffs (4.60).

-- Diamondbacks pitchers combine to allow 134 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- The Diamondbacks rank 21st in baseball in home runs surrendered (137 total, 1.2 per game).

-- The righty's last appearance came on Sunday against the Seattle Mariners, when he tossed five innings, surrendering three earned runs while allowing seven hits.
+- The right-hander last appeared on Tuesday against the San Francisco Giants, when he went 6 2/3 innings, allowing two earned runs while giving up five hits.

-- In 18 games this season, the 34-year-old has amassed a 3.40 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .214 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.